rpokorny/dotsub-application/README.md

 ## Design Considerations
 This application was written primarily using technologies and paradigms that I have gravitated towards over time.
-Here I will explain the choices that I made:
+Here I will explain the choices that I made.

 ### Backend
 * Spring - In its simplest usage, Spring is a dependency injection container.